 Society secretary is Mike Imms.
-Tel: 814777
+Tel: 814777.

 Slindon, Eartham and Madehurst Horticultural Society

 The patron of the society is the famous garden designer and writer, John Brookes MBE, of Denman’s Gardens.
-It is run by an elected Committee and issues a Quarterly Newsletter to its members.
+The society is run by an elected Committee and issues a Quarterly Newsletter to its members.
 New members are most welcome.
-The current annual fee is £7.
+The current annual fee is £10.